adam-maj/robotics/README.md

 Meanwhile, robotics has developed almost entirely in secrecy for the past few decades, with companies like [Boston Dynamics](https://bostondynamics.com/) and Chinese companies achieving [impressive results](https://www.youtube.com/watch?v=29ECwExc-_M) with no published paper trail.

-In fact, in almost every area of robotics, including SLAM algorithms, locomotion, dexterous manipulation, path planning, and more are almost entirely proprietary.
+In fact, in almost every area of robotics, including SLAM algorithms, locomotion, dexterous manipulation, path planning, and more, the frontier techniques are almost entirely proprietary.

 This made it more difficult to infer where the current state-of-the-art is, though the few people publishing public research like Physical Intelligence help to make educated guesses about it.